Computer Science Portfolio

 To read more about how we solved this problem, check out my lab write-up here.

 This project was heavily scaffolded, but one of the more satisfying, cumulative projects I've done at Berkeley.
-As part of CS186 - Databases, I built a fully functioning, optimised database throughout the semester.
-First, I started with SQL and parsing.
+As part of CS186 - Databases, I built a fully functional, optimised database throughout the semester.
+First, I started building a parser for SQL statements.
 Then, I moved on to B Trees (and B+ Trees) where I wrote an index system.
-After that, I built in joins (partial, inner, outer, equi-joins, etc.).
-Finally, I transformed incomming queries into relational algebra and performed Selinger optimisation to find the best way to compute the results given the sizes and clustrings of each dataset involved.
-By the end of the course I had a completely functional database system that could perform both simple and nested, complex queries optimally.
+After that, I built in logic for joins (partial, inner, outer, equi-joins, etc.).
+Finally, I transformed incoming queries into relational algebra and performed Selinger optimisation to find the best way to compute the query results given the sizes and clusterings of each dataset involved.
+By the end of the course I had a database system that could perform both simple and nested/corrolated queries optimally.

-This was a three-part project I worked on for my cybersecurity class.
-First, I proved the existance of the Great Firewall of China by writing a 'listener' program that observed packets from illegal Chinese requests (e.g. to google) recieved replies even though the TCP connection appeared terminated.
-Second, I wrote a trace-route program to determine how far away the firewall appeared to be from my access point.
+This was a three-part project I worked on for my computer security class.
+First, I proved the existence of the Great Firewall of China by writing a 'listener' program that created pacp files.
+The program observed illegal Chinese requests (e.g. to Google) received replies even though the TCP connection appeared terminated from the client's perspective.
+Second, I wrote a trace-route program to determine how far away the firewall appeared to be from my access point by writing raw packets with varying TTL's and listening for RST's.
 Last, I used the position found from trace-route to create garbage packets with a TTL that would reach the firewall (and obscure the illegal request) but die before reaching the host.
-I was then able to evade the firewall and send/receive packets that were meant to be blocked by the Great Firewall.
+By doing this, the host inside China would get the complete request (eg. for google.com), but the request would be garbled and undetected by the firewall.

 This was a small foray into Golang also encouraged by my cybersecurity class.
 In pairs, we were tasked with building a 'better, and more secure' Google Drive.
 Under the assumption that the system itself was dishonest -and- that we would be pursued by active attackers, we had to come up with cryptographic protocols that would allow sharing and editing of documents by multiple users without impersonation, data leakage, or loss of information.